-- $\hfill\square$ Application rates match the density and severity of the pest problem. - $\hfill\square$ Application rates consider the preservation of beneficial organisms. - $\hfill\square$ Application rates consider the age of the crop. - □ Applications are made using border spraying. - □ Producer/manager/crop consultant tracks the number/frequency of applications made. - □ Applications are made using novel spray technology. - □ Applications are made using spot applications. - □ Applications are made using GPS-based and/or surveyed and detailed maps of beds and associated pest population. - $\Box$ Other (please specify):
+- $\hfill\square$ Application rates match the density and severity of the pest problem. - □ Application rates consider the preservation of beneficial organisms. - $\hfill\square$ Applications consider the age of the crop. - $\hfill\square$ Applications are made using border spraying. - □ Producer/manager/crop consultant tracks the number/frequency of applications made. - $\hfill\square$ Applications are made using novel spray technology. - □ Applications are made using spot applications. - □ Applications are made using GPS-based and/or surveyed and detailed maps of beds and associated pest population. - \Box Other (please specify):

-Level 4: At least 5 of the above apply and synthetic pesticides are not used.
+Level 4: At least 5 of the Level 3 options apply, and synthetic pesticides are not used.
 All pesticide (synthetic and organic) toxicity rankings are maintained with pesticide records and tabulated annually to indicate progress in reducing overall use of high toxicity pesticides.

+Weather Monitoring

-Weather Monitoring (aquatic - where chemicals are needed for control of Spartina)
+Note: Aquatic - where chemicals are needed for control of Spartina and/or burrowing shrimp (Neotrypaea californiensis and Upogebia pugettensis).